-Information regarding the opening hours was available in the patient information folder.
+Information regarding the opening hours was available in the patient information leaflet and on the practice website.
 The practice answer phone message also provided patients with information on how to access out of hours treatment when the practice was closed.
 Appointments were available on the same day so that the practice could respond to patients in pain.